yinguobing/cnn-facial-landmark/README.md

 ### For PC/Mobile/Embedded

 These applications tend to do inference locally which means the input function should take raw tensors as input instead of encoded image strings.
-Use the argument `--raw_input` while exporting the model.
+Use the argument `--raw_input` when exporting the model.

 ```bash
 # From the repo's root directory